Jordanian dinar: Banknotes

+The Central Bank of Jordan is the sole authority to issue Jordanian banknotes since its establishment in 1964.
+It released into circulation its first series of Jordanian notes on August 4, 1965.
+From 1949 to 1965, currency issue was entrusted in the Jordan Currency Board.
+Before 1949, the Palestinian pound was used.

 In 1949, banknotes were issued by the Jordan Currency Board in denominations of 1/2, 1, 5, 10 and 50 dinars.
 They bore the country's official name, "The Hashemite Kingdom of the Jordan".
-20 dinar notes were introduced in 1977, followed by 50 dinars in 1999. dinar notes were replaced by coins in 1999.
+20 dinar notes were introduced in 1977.
+The 50 dinar note was redesigned and the 1/2 dinar notes were replaced by coins in 1999.